MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 - You can't delegate users Users with unconstrained or constrained delegation.

-- Users can't renew user tickets (TGTs) beyond their initial four-hour lifetime.
+- Users can't renew user Ticket Granting Tickets (TGTs) beyond their initial four-hour lifetime.

 ## How the Protected Users group works